Mohib75/luxenest/README.md

 * React Router dom  is for the api fetching and routing through the page

-* we use a our own created json file for this properties
+* we used our own created json file for this properties

 * we use also a slider in our home page